 Elohim, for instance, the term used to refer to God in a lot of the Old Testament, and most relevantly here in Genesis 1, isn’t God’s name.
 Elohim is a name for a type of being, a spiritual being.
 There are a bunch of Elohim in the Bible that don’t have anything to do with the Hebrew God.
+The Bible Project did a great podcast series on this and a set of videos.)
 The Israelites were a nation built on proving Yahweh’s worthiness and faithfulness to the world through themselves as a people, but they were not necessarily proving His singularity.
 A huge chunk of the Old Testament consists of stories of prophets and kings, with the Hebrew God on their side, doing battle with the surrounding nations’ gods.
 In one event in 2 Kings 3, a foreign king’s sacrifice of his own son, to his god(s) actually works to produce “a great wrath” against Israel causing their retreat!
 God “hardens Pharaohs heart” to prevent him from letting the Israelites go in the Exodus story.
 Why?
 God was proving himself superior to each of the classes of Egyptian gods through the plagues.
 The Exodus plagues weren’t random; Israel’s God was playing the Game of Thrones.

 When we are introduced to God in Genesis, He isn’t alone.
 The word Elohim, in Genesis 1 is a plural word.
 That’s why it’s not weird for God to say, “Let us make man in our image.”
 But who is “us?”
 As beneficiaries of the New Testament and a couple thousand years of creating a religion, modern Christianity places Jesus and the Holy Spirit in that story.
 However, that took John writing “in the beginning was the Word, the Word was with God and the Word was God” for this notion to ever potentially take hold.
 No one placed Jesus in Genesis 1 before John Chapter 1, and now we all do.